passiv/snaptrade-sdks/sdks/java/docs/TradingApi.md

     TimeInForceStrict timeInForce = TimeInForceStrict.fromValue("FOK");
     Double units = 3.4D; // Trade Units.
 Cannot work with notional value.
     UUID universalSymbolId = UUID.randomUUID();
     Double notionalValue = 3.4D; // Dollar amount to trade.
 Cannot work with units.
-Can only work for market order types and day for time in force. **Only available for Alpaca and Alpaca Paper.
+Can only work for market order types and day for time in force. **Only available for Alpaca, Alpaca Paper, and Robinhood.
 Please contact support to get access to place notional trades** try {
       ManualTradeAndImpact result = client
               .trading